-Midlothian is served by Borders Buses, Dialaa-Bus, East Coast Buses, LCTS, Lothian Buses, Prentice Coaches of Haddington and Stagecoach.
-Legislation requires all buses and coaches to be low-floor and accessible for wheelchairs since 2020.
+Midlothian is served by Borders Buses, Dial-a-Bus, East Coast Buses, LCTS, Lothian Buses, and Prentice Coaches of Haddington.
+Legislation requires all buses and coaches to be low-floor and accessible for wheelchair.

 Please check with individual bus companies for additional information when travelling by wheelchair.
 Normally buses can only carry one wheelchair.
 Some buses have 1 wheelchair space and 1 pram space, some buses now have 2 spaces.